Authored by the expert who managed and guided the team behind the Algeria Property Pack

 How do I confirm there are no liens in Algiers right now?

-The standard way to confirm there are no liens or encumbrances on a property in Algiers is to request an official certificate or extract from the Conservation Foncière that lists all registered mortgages, charges, seizures, or claims against the property.
+The standard way to confirm there are no liens or encumbrances on a property in Algiers is to request an official certificate from the Conservation Fonciere (land registry office), which will show any registered mortgages, charges, seizures, or claims against the property.

 How do I check zoning and permitted use in Algiers right now?

-The authority you should use to check zoning and permitted use in Algiers is the local commune's urban planning department (service d'urbanisme), which administers land-use plans and building permits for your area.
+The authority you should consult to check zoning and permitted use for a property in Algiers is the local commune's urban planning department (Direction de l'Urbanisme), which manages the land use plans and building permits for each area.

-A common zoning pitfall that foreign buyers frequently miss in Algiers is purchasing a property where informal extensions or modifications were made without permits, which can create legal problems when you try to resell, rent, or insure the property.
+One common zoning pitfall that foreign buyers frequently miss in Algiers is purchasing a property where informal extensions, extra floors, or conversions from commercial to residential use were never officially regularized, which can create legal and resale problems even if the building looks perfectly fine from the outside.

 Can I get a mortgage as a foreigner in Algiers, and on what terms?